 office and financial assistant

 Hina Samnani is the Office and Financial Assistant at Civic Enterprises.
-Prior to joining Civic Enterprises, Hina worked as the development intern for the Metropolitan Policy Program at the Brookings Institution.
-She is a 2013 graduate of the University of Connecticut, with degrees in business finance and political science.
-During her time at UConn, she was involved in many volunteer and internship opportunities, including working as a advocacy fellow for Education Reform Now and Families for Excellent Schools in Brooklyn, NY.
+Prior to joining Civic Enterprises, Hina worked as a Metropolitan Policy intern for The Brookings Institution.
+She is an honors graduate of the University of Connecticut, with degrees in finance and political science.
+During her time at UConn, she was involved in many volunteer and internship opportunities, including working as a Research Assistant for The Human Rights Institute and working on a grassroots education reform campaign in Brooklyn, NY.

 Matt Atwell is a Research Associate at Civic Enterprises.
 Matt graduated from Saint Joseph's University cum laude with degrees in Political Science and Economics.
 During his time at SJU, Matt studied abroad in Belgium where he interned in the European Parliament for Member of the European Parliament, Marian-Jean Marinescu of Romania.
 Matt also graduated with departmental honors in political science after spending his senior year researching and writing a thesis on party polarization in United States politics.
 While at school, Matt participated in many service opportunities in various communities across the country.